spacenectar/builda/README.md

 and help me keep this project alive.
 At the moment I only have a single 'Offer Support' tier but I'm sure I'll be adding more tiers in the future when I get around to fleshing out my page.

+## How to create a blueprint

+Coming soon...

+## How to create a prefab

+At the moment, this is a manual process.
+I will be adding a tool to make this easier in the future.

+### Creating the prefab

+A prefab requires the following files and directories:

+- registry.json - This is the registry file for the prefab.
+It is used to register the prefab with builda and to specify the name of the prefab.
+- README.md - This is the readme file for the prefab.
+It is used to provide information about the prefab and how to use it.
+- A 'files' directory - This is the directory where all of the files for the prefab are stored.

+You can add other files and directories to the prefab if you want, but these will be ignored by builda.
+If you don't want to install builda globally, you can add a package.json file to the root and install builda as a dev dependency.